dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 Scanline rendering (also scan line rendering and scan-line rendering) is an algorithm for visible surface determination, in 3D computer graphics, that works
 7 KB (1,061 words) - 19:44, 17 January 2019

-Nesting algorithm
-Nesting algorithms are used to make the most efficient use of material or space by evaluating many different possible combinations via recursion.
-Linear
-2 KB (182 words) - 05:21, 17 September 2015

-Parameterized complexity (redirect from Fixed-parameter algorithm) solving algorithms for NP-complete, or otherwise NP-hard, problems is considered unlikely, if input parameters are not fixed; all known solving algorithms for
-15 KB (2,168 words) - 22:02, 30 March 2019

-Communication-avoiding algorithms
-Communication-Avoiding Algorithms minimize movement of data within a memory hierarchy for improving its running-time and energy consumption.
-These minimize
-8 KB (1,046 words) - 21:00, 1 January 2018

 Simon's problem (redirect from Simon's Algorithm) algorithm, usually called Simon's algorithm, that solves the problem exponentially faster than any deterministic or probabilistic classical algorithm
 23 KB (4,996 words) - 01:39, 18 March 2019